 Such a change will have disruptive implications for the auto industry.
-These could include changes in where the most valuable auto components are made, employment decreases in powertrain manufacturing, and the entrance of new corporate actors without a U.S. manufacturing base.
+These could include changes in where and under what condition vehicles and key components are made, employment declines in powertrain manufacturing, and the entrance of new corporate actors without a U.S. manufacturing base.